 Enjoy it as pure hokum, and you’re sure to find much to enjoy in this murky slab of horror.

 Ewan McGregor must have got a right chill filming this one, an adaptation of Alexander Trocchi’s novel of the same name.
 He plays a man by the name of Joe, who works on a river barge.
 The key ingredients here are a dead woman who turns up in the river, Ewan McGregor taking his clothes off, Scotland, and some cold looking weather.

-David MacKenzie's film is a very downbeat one, yet that tonal choice works very much to Young Adam's advantage.
+David MacKenzie’s movie is a very downbeat one, yet that tonal choice works very much to Young Adam‘s advantage.
 McGregor is strong, leading an excellent cast that also features Peter Mullan, Tilda Swinton and Emily Mortimer.
-And the film itself is a gripping piece of work, that feels uncompromised in its storytelling.
+And the movie itself is a gripping piece of work, that feels uncompromised in its storytelling.
 Bleak certainly, but also very, very good.